FTC warns food industry trade groups and influencers about disclosures on paid social media posts

 “It’s irresponsible for any trade group to hire influencers to tout its members’ products and fail to ensure that the influencers come clean about that relationship,” Samuel Levine, director of the FTC’s Bureau of Consumer Protection, said in a statement.

 The agency wrote in the letters to the trade groups that the posts may violate federal law and could cost them up to $50,120 in penalties per violation.
-Neither the American Beverage Association nor the Canadian Sugar Institute immediately responded to requests for comment.
+The Canadian Sugar Institute did not immediately respond to a request for comment.